theYeeti/pact-lang.org/docs/beginner/welcome-to-pact.md

 ### **Formal Verification**

-Pact is supported by formal verification, a system to mathematically prove that your code is safe.
+Pact comes equipped with a powerful validation tool suite in the form of <a href="https://medium.com/kadena-io/pact-formal-verification-for-blockchain-smart-contracts-done-right-889058bd8c3f" target="_blank">formal verification</a>.
+Pact uses Z3, an open-source tool developed by Microsoft, to mathematically verify and test for bugs present in the code.

 This means that Pact allows smart contract authors to express, automatically check, and formally verify that their code does not contain any bugs.
 Formal verification is the same system used to protect mission-critical environments like nuclear power plants or air and space autopilot systems.
 You now have this same high level of security in every smart contract you write with Pact.

-Formal verification is a huge topic that’s been covered exceptionally well in the Kadena blog.
-See our blog post - <a href="https://medium.com/kadena-io/pact-formal-verification-for-blockchain-smart-contracts-done-right-889058bd8c3f" target="_blank">Pact Formal Verification: Making Blockchain Smart Contracts Safer</a> for more information on this topic.
+Formal verification is a huge topic that’s been covered well in the Kadena blog.
+See the blog post - <a href="https://medium.com/kadena-io/pact-formal-verification-for-blockchain-smart-contracts-done-right-889058bd8c3f" target="_blank">Pact Formal Verification: Making Blockchain Smart Contracts Safer</a> for more information on this topic.

 ___

-## **Other Pact Features**

-There are many other features that Pact supports to help make your developer experience as rewarding as possible.

-#### **Type Inference**
+### **Type Inference**

 Pact includes type inference.

 This feature makes it possible for code to be strongly-typed without declaring type information.
 It also has the added benefit of limiting run-time type enforcement.
 Developers can use a typecheck to add “just enough types”.
 Typecheck eliminates warnings and only enforces types at runtime where needed.

-#### **Atomic Transaction Execution**
+___

+### **Total Governance**

-Similar to RDBMS systems, Pact offers the benefit of atomic execution.
+Similar to RDBMS systems, Pact offers the benefit of total governance.
 This benefit allows changes to commit to the database only if the code runs successfully.
 Any errors roll back changes, abort execution, and avoid costly mistakes.

+___

-#### **RDBMS Integration**
+### **RDBMS Integration**

 Pact is also designed to allow direct integration with an industrial RDBMS.
 This design is helpful in cases that need efficient publication of historical data.

+___

-#### **Confidential Computing with “Pacts”**
+### **Confidential Computing with “Pacts”**

 The Pact programming language comes from one of its key features, known as “Pacts”.
 “Pacts” solve a significant blockchain problem in privacy-preserving blockchains.
 To maintain privacy on a blockchain, participants can only run a subset of smart contracts.
 In these cases, the databases of each of the participants become disjointed.